Managing an ulcerative colitis flare

 Managing ulcerative colitis flares is a similar process to preventing them.

-When a person experiences a flare of ulcerative colitis, they should continue to take their medications as prescribed.
+When a person experiences a flare of ulcerative colitis, they should continue to take their medications as the doctor prescribes.
 People should also avoid any foods that are known triggers, as they will make flares feel much worse.

 People who have ulcerative colitis should also have a plan in place so that they know what to do when they experience a flare.